SINTEF/dlite/examples/TEM_data/README.md

   [data/040.json] and [data/6c8cm_008.json].
 - Precipitate statistics.
 Obtained from analysing the TEM image at the two conditions and stored in [data/precipitate_statistics.csv].
-- Precipitation model input.
+- Precipitation model input file in a custom text-based format.
 This will be the final dataset obtained when running the workflow.
+Obtained via property mappings from the alloy composition and precipitate statistics.
+Stored in [data/precip.txt].

 Workflow